ktbyers/ktb_journal/2025/february.md

 ## Open-source Sponsorship / Education / Support Packages

 For a long time I have realized that the open-source sponsorship model doesn't really work.
-This should not suprising at all—developers are basically saying I will do this work for free and holding out a tip jar.
+This should not be surprising, developers are basically saying "I will do this work for free" and then holding out a tip jar.
+This is not a workable business model.

-At AutoCon2 in Denver I decided that I would try a new model whereby I could continue supporting Netmiko and Nornir, but (hopefully) receive better rumerartion for this.
-This also related a bit to being somewhat done with maintaining open-source and feeling I didn't do a good job on it in 2023 and 2024.
+At AutoCon2 in Denver, I decided I would try a new model where (hopefully) I could continue supporting both Netmiko and Nornir, but receive increased financial support.
+I also felt that in 2023 and 2024, I had done a relatively poor job of maintaining Netmiko.
+Finally, I was somewhat losing interest in maintaining Netmiko and was not certain I wanted to continue doing so.

-In February, I started reading a bunch of articles on developers that had been successful in funding the maintenance on open-source projects.
-From this I started to formalize what the new structure would be.
-The new structure is a combination of education, sponsorship, and maintenance/support.
+In February, I read a bunch of articles on developers that had been (somewhat) successful in funding their open-source projects.
+From this I started to formalize a new structure which is a combination of education, sponsorship, and maintenance/support.

-In February, I also continued discussions with the team at Netpicker and Slurp'it regarding Netmiko sponsorhip.
-They use Netmiko internally and have also made meaningful contributions to open-source especially with the Mockit library.
+At about the same time, I also continued discussions with the teams at Netpicker and Slurp'it regarding Netmiko sponsorship.
+Both of these products use Netmiko internally and they also have made meaningful contributions to open-source especially with the Mockit library.
+This ultimately lead to a Netmiko sponsorship from the Netpicker and Slurp'it teams.

 So thanks to Wim, Pieter, and the Netpicker/Slurp'it team.

 These products both look fairly interesting so you might want to check them out:

 https://netpicker.io/   (Test the design, security and compliance of your network) https://slurpit.io/     (Easy network inventory discovery)